Chosen only by handful aviation photography is for the enthusiast. Enjoyable even if you haven’t been to an airport.

 Photographing around an active airport is always challenging, therefore if you are starting out in aviation photography it is best to choose airshows and museums.
 Try to see whether there are any airshows or aviation museums around your house or at your travel destination.

 Both of these places will give you an opportunity to get close to the aircraft where you can shoot from different angles for varying results.
-At airshows, you can also catch a glimpse of the aircrafts in action and not just on the ground.
+At airshows, you can also catch a glimpse of the aircraft in action and not just on the ground.

 The only drawback of an airshow being that they only once a year.
 As such, if you want to start photographing now, you might have to stick with a museum.